IRNAS/KORUZA-Pro/Quick-Start-Guide.md

 **Step 1:** Connect to your management interface so you can access both units.
 You need to know the IP of your both units.
 (You made a note of it in the Step 13 of the previous section of the installation process.)

+**Note:** It may be beneficial to have both interfaces located one next to the other for the ease of calibration process.

+Once  you access the interface you should see the camera view and additional data about each unit.
+The RX Power field indicates received power on the unit and should be used as a main guide during alignment procedure.
+Keep in mind that that movement of the unit has greater impact on the received power of the opposite unit than on the received power of unit being moved.

+If performing alignment in low visibility, LED lights can be turned on and off with LEDs button.
+Lights are turned ON by default.

+Above camera view you can choose between different movement modes.
+During alignment, mode None should be selected.

-**Step 2:** Use the arrow keys to align the KORUZA units.
-Aim the center of the red square to the center of the unit to establish the link.
+**Step 2:** Use the arrow keys, located near the edges of camera view, to align the KORUZA units.
+First, aim the center of the red square to the center of the unit to establish the link.

+**Note:** You can choose magnitude of single movement, by selecting Steps option above the camera view.
+During the coarse alignment Steps 1000 is usually the optimal option.

+You can see colour trace on appearing on the screen when unit is moved, indicating signal strength (red - optimal, yelow - weak).
+You can turn trace on and off under Survey options Toggle visibility.
+You can reset it by selecting Reset.

+**Note:** You can monitor steps under MotorX and MotorY fields.
+If at any stage you cannot move in a certain direction, first refresh your interface.
+If the problem persist Click Homing button, and wait for motors to move to the neutral position.

-**Step 3:** Link is established when the RX Power is greater than – 25 dBm.
+**Step 3:** Link is established when the RX Power is greater than – 25 dBm on both units.

 **Step 4:** Now, use the arrow keys to achieve the maximum receive power on the units.
-For 50 m link distance this is approximately - 3 dBm, for 100 m approximately - 6 dBm and for 150 m approximately -8 dBm.
+For 50 m link distance this is approximately 3 - 6 dBm, for 100 m approximately 6 - 8 dBm and for 150 m approximately 8 - 10 dBm.

+**Note:** Keep in mind that optimal position might not be when red square and the unit overlap.

+A viable approach to finding optimal position:
+(a) Try moving one of the units, say UNIT 1, left and right and stop at the position where most signal is received on the opposite unit, say UNIT 2.
+Try with Steps: 100.
+(b) Once optimal position is located, move the same unit up and down and again stop at the position where most signal is received on the opposite unit.
+(c) Repeat steps a and b on the opposite UNIT 2, now monitoring relieved signal on the UNIT 1.

+Repeat steps a, b and c until optimal signal is received on both units, reducing the steps magnitude in the process.
+Usually Steps 100 can be used on links up to 50 m and Steps 10 should provide sufficient accuracy for longer links.

 (**Note:** This step will be replaced by auto alignment functionality - a feature available soon.)